rpede/SecureSoftwareDevelopment/assignments/authorization.md

 ## Introduction

-Many tutorials and and framework documentation often only describe authorization so far as to allow or deny based on whether a user has authenticated or not.
+Many tutorials and framework documentation often only describe authorization so far as to allow or deny based on whether a user has authenticated or not.
-Maybe they do a bit of role based access control.
+Maybe they do a bit of role-based access control.
 But that's where things usually stop.

 Simply checking that a user is authenticated is not enough for a real world